 \begin{dfn} A \newterm{hybrid model} consists of input data $(V = V_1 \oplus V_2, G, \CC^*_R, \theta, w)$ from above such that \begin{enumerate} \item $\left( \Sym V_1^\vee \right)^G = \CC$ (so that the stack $\cX$ is projective); \item $G$ and $\CC^*_R$ are compatible; and \item $w$ is nondegenerate and vanishes at $0$. \end{enumerate} \end{dfn}

-Note that, by requirement (a) of Definition \ref{dfn: hybrid model}, $\cX$ is a smooth Deligne--Mumford stack whose coarse moduli is projective Furthermore, by requirement (b) of Definition~\ref{d:input}, $\cT$ is identified with the total space of a vector bundle (with fiber $V_2$) on the stack $\cX$.
+Note that, by requirement (a) of Definition \ref{dfn: hybrid model}, the stack $\cX$ is a smooth Deligne--Mumford stack whose coarse moduli is projective.
+Furthermore, by requirement (b) of Definition~\ref{d:input}, the stack $\cT$ is identified with the total space of a vector bundle (with fiber $V_2$) on the stack $\cX$.
 Also, the superpotential $w$ is nondegenerate if and only if we have $\cc Z \subseteq \cX \subseteq \cT$, where $\cX \subseteq \cT$ is the inclusion as the zero section.

 \begin{remark} In the hybrid model case, the choice of a good lift $\nu$ of $\theta$ always exists and is unique up to a multiple.
 Namely, after first replacing $\theta$ by a multiple, we can assume that $\theta$ is trivial on $\langle J \rangle=\langle (1, \ldots, 1, e^{2 \pi i c_1/\deg}, \ldots, e^{2 \pi i c_m/\deg})\rangle$.
 Hence, we can extend the character to $\Gamma$ by sending $\CC^*_R \subseteq \Gamma$ to 1.
 Note that the semi-stable locus of $V$ remains unchanged in this process, meaning, in the language of \cite{FJR15}, that we indeed obtain a \newterm{good lift}.
 This is the reason for omitting the good lift from the notation for hybrid models. \end{remark}